SeanKilleen/dotnet-ecosystem/README.md

 ## Getting Started

 * You should have a neo4j database running.
-You can do this via a docker container: `docker run -e NEO4J_AUTH=neo4j/admin -p 7474:7474 -p 7687:7687 neo4j:latest`
+You can do this via a docker container: `docker run --name neo4j -e NEO4J_AUTH=neo4j/admin123 -p 7474:7474 -p 7687:7687 neo4j:latest`
-  * NOTE: As of now, we have the neo4j auth value hard-coded as `neo4j/admin` in the code, which we'll be working to change soon.
+  * NOTE: As of now, we have the neo4j auth value hard-coded as `neo4j/admin123` in the code, which we'll be working to change soon.

 ## Roadmap